AgentNo/87th-admin-bot/README.md

 # 87th Administrator
 The 87th Administrator bot to automate tasks in the 87th Regiment of Foot discord server.

+For a list of features and commands, see COMMANDS.md.

 ### Current Working Features:
 - DM new members who join the server
 - Enlist users with basic Recruit roles